Patrick-Shumaker/IRS_2025_group3/README.md

 Spawn a box, depending on the box size it should stop at one of three locations (A=big, B=med, C=small)

-5. Press 'R' to enable autonomous mode and add Kevin 'dynamic obstacle'
+5. Press 'R' to enable autonomous mode and add Kevin (dynamic obstacle)

 6. In a third terminal run the state machine node to start operation